prayerslayer/zalando-sales/README.md

 # zalando sales

-A Chrome extension that reduces prices on zalando.de by 40 %.
+A Chrome extension that displays reduced prices on zalando.de.

 ![example](example.gif)